 Soy/Vegetable Wax - becoming increasingly popular, it can be removed from fabric easily in hot soapy water and is a natural alternative.
 Natural wax does not crackle the same as more traditional batik waxes.

-Please contact us to discuss your batik wax requirements - email@example.com or 01737 761 242
+Please contact us to discuss your batik wax requirements or call us on 01737 761 242